 The District again held Summer Day Camp for children K-5th grade at Young Family Ranch.
-2009 was the inaugural season for our special Field Camp, which leads older children on field trips each weekday.
-Camp provides a safe place for children to have fun activities centered on natural
+2009 was the inaugural season for our special Field Camp, professionals who work and live in our own communities as camp instructors.

 Environmental Education Camp